 In your view, is the apprentice proficient at: The apprentice has MET this requirement The apprentice has EXCEEDED this requirement The apprentice has NOT MET this requirement Working under general direction?
+Using discretion in identifying and responding to complex issues and assignments?
+Usually receiving specific instructions and has work reviewed at frequent milestones?
 Determining when issues should be escalated to a higher level?